bhklab/summarize-replicates-possible-solution/README.md

-The program allows the user to specify the cellline and drug, then plots the dose response curve by accurately summarizing the replicate experiments (averaging the viabilities at each common dose).
+The program allows the user to specify the cellline and drug from their chosen dataset, then plots the dose response curve by accurately summarizing the replicate experiments (averaging the viabilities at each common dose).
 The pattern object may need to be changed depending on the dataset being used.